zakklundin/First-game/README.md

 You need to keep Srek's lawn clean from falling objects!
 If you fail he gets mad!

 ## Instructions
-Collect obstacles that fall from the sky.
-Don't spam menu buttons because it could cause bugs in the menu system.
+Collect red triangles that fall from the sky.
+Sometimes, on medium and hard difficulties, an apple falls from the sky, and Srek wants apples to land on his lawn.
+Collecting apples will result in losing a point, while letting them land on ground adds a point.

 ## Controls
 r: restart